A Comprehensive List of Hindu Gods and Goddesses

 Hanuman, Bajrang Bali - Hindu gods and goddesses

 Hanuman is an incarnation of Lord Shiva who helped Lord Rama defeat Ravana.
 He has the face of a monkey and is a symbol of strength and power.
-He also played an important role in the Mahabharata.
+He also played an essential role in the Mahabharata.
 Lord Hanuman is one of the eight immortals and is still alive.

 Names of 33 Gods Mentioned in Vedic Scriptures: